Altinity/clickhouse-backup/ReadMe.md

   host: localhost                  # CLICKHOUSE_HOST
   port: 9000                       # CLICKHOUSE_PORT, don't use 8123, clickhouse-backup doesn't support HTTP protocol
   # CLICKHOUSE_DISK_MAPPING, use this mapping when your `system.disks` are different between the source and destination clusters during backup and restore process
-  # Use the following format "disk_name1:disk_path1,disk_name2:disk_path2"
+  # The format for this env variable is "disk_name1:disk_path1,disk_name2:disk_path2".
+For YAML please continue using map syntax
   disk_mapping: {}
   # CLICKHOUSE_SKIP_TABLES, the list of tables (pattern are allowed) which are ignored during backup and restore process
-  # Use the following format "pattern1,pattern2,pattern3"
+  # The format for this env variable is "pattern1,pattern2,pattern3".
+For YAML please continue using map syntax
   skip_tables:
     - system.*
     - INFORMATION_SCHEMA.*